 Gas Technology Institute is further developing an advanced pilot-scale gasifier for use in a first-of-a-kind, commercially relevant demonstration plant.
 Research is being conducted on advanced water-gas shift processes and catalysts for testing at pilot-plant scale, to reduce the cost of high-hydrogen syngas production.

 Systems and Industry Analysis

-As part of the support for the Coal-Biomass to Liquids key technology area, systems studies are being conducted to provide unbiased comparisons of competing technologies, determine the best way to integrate process technology steps, and predict the economic and environmental impacts of successful development.
+As part of the support for the Coal and Coal-Biomass to Liquids key technology area, systems studies are being conducted to provide unbiased comparisons of competing technologies, determine the best way to integrate process technology steps, and predict the economic and environmental impacts of successful development.

 Recently Completed Projects:

 The other key technology within Coal and Coal-Biomass to Liquids: